Six Days of the Condor – Book Review

 The hitman is about to kill Malcolm when Wendy distracts him long enough for Malcolm to shoot him.
 Malcolm and Wendy flee Washington DC.

-When the CIA find the dead man in Wendy’s apartment and identify him, it gives them a break.
-The man was an associate of Wetherby and a third man Maronick.
-They start looking for Maronick, assuming the three were working together for an unidentified double agent within the CIA.
+When the CIA finds the dead man in Wendy’s apartment and they identify him, it gives them a break.
+The man was an associate of Wetherby and a third man, Maronick.
+They look for Maronick, assuming the three were working together for an unidentified double agent within the CIA.
 A counter-espionage group in the CIA decides to use Malcolm as an agent provocateur to flush out the conspirators.

 Malcolm and Wendy return to Washington to call the panic line again.
-The call is rerouted to the counter espionage group, who convince Malcolm to call the main CIA line and mention Maronick’s name.
+The CIA reroutes the call to the counter espionage group, who convince Malcolm to call the main CIA line and mention Maronick’s name.
 They hope that his call will panic the conspirators into a mistake.

 Thinking that Wendy is dead, Malcolm finds Atwood’s address and goes to his house for revenge…

-Atwood orders Maronick to kill Malcolm.
-In the woods, Maronick tells Malcolm what the conspiracy was all about: the group were using the book shipments to Department Seventeen to smuggle heroin into the USA.
-When Heidigger noticed that not all the book shipments arrived at the department, he had to be eliminated, and as Heidigger had told the whole department of his suspicions, they had to be killed too.
+Atwood [blackout]orders Maronick to kill Malcolm.
+In the woods, Maronick tells Malcolm what the conspiracy was all about: the group was using the book shipments to Department Seventeen to smuggle heroin into the USA.
+When Heidigger noticed that not all the book shipments arrived at the department, he had to be eliminated, and as Heidigger had told the entire department of his suspicions, they all had to be killed too. [/blackout]

-Maronick suspects Atwood will double-cross him, so he plans to disappear.
-Instead of killing Malcolm, he lets him go, in the hope of appeasing the CIA, so they don’t try to trace him.
+Maronick [blackout]suspects Atwood will double-cross him, so he plans to disappear.
+Instead of killing Malcolm, he lets him go, hoping to appease the CIA, so they don’t try to trace him. [/blackout]

 Six Days of the Condor: Analysis